How to Grow Moss

 3. Mist the Slurry

-Using a spray bottle, mist the surface with the added the slurry to dampen it slightly.
-Make sure not to use too much water or soak the slurry completely, which can wash away the moss spores and undo all your hard work.
+Use a spray bottle to mist the surface with the added slurry to dampen it slightly.
+Do not use too much water or soak the slurry completely, which can wash away the moss spores and undo all your hard work.

 Slurry misted with water from spray bottle